Uncategorized

 Frank Stella: An iconic artist returns home

-World-famous contemporary artist Frank Stella is a Malden native, but his work has never been part of the treasured art collection of the Malden Public Library.
+By Anne D’Urso-Rose World-famous contemporary artist Frank Stella is a Malden native, but his work has never been part of the treasured art collection of the Malden Public Library.
 That is, until now.
 In an exemplary display of local generosity and a full-circle story of returning home, the library has now acquired three works by Stella.
 Those works were unveiled during a private reception on Sunday, Nov.
 4, at the library.
 In attendance was Stella, who was visiting his hometown – and one of his favorite places of his childhood – for the first time in many decades.
 One of his works had been purchased through the generosity of local patron John L. Giso and two were donated by the artist himself.
 “This is more than we could have hoped for,” said John Tramondozzi, President of the Library Board of Trustees and Chair of the Trustee’s Art Committee.
 “We have wanted to acquire a Frank Stella piece for years.”
 Stella is one of the foremost living artists in the world today.
-He is known for his innovative styles […]
+He is known for […]

 Arts